What is Hospice Halifax?

 We will continue to offer community bereavement groups and we will provide in-house patient and family support.
 Volunteers will offer time and professional services to provide programs for patients’ wellbeing: registered massage therapy, acupuncture, reiki, and art and music therapy, for example.
 The new hospice will house a learning and education centre which will provide palliative care training to small groups of professionals and community members.
 Our plan is to offer other programs over time.

 Hospice Halifax will hire about 15 clinical care workers.
 They will be supported by a nurse manager, a medical director, and 6 palliative care physicians.
 The medical staff members will work on shifts.
 There will be three clinical care staff members on shift during the daytime and two through the night.

 Hospice Halifax relies heavily on the dedicated work of volunteers.
-The new hospice residence will have 80 well-trained volunteers upon opening.
+The new hospice residence will have about 100 well-trained volunteers upon opening.